chuRealOff/CameraCaptions/README.md

 # CameraCaptions / Milestone project / Day 50 of HWS
-Milestone project challenge projects 10 to 12.
+Milestone challenge projects 10 to 12.